kyhsa93/gin-rest-cqrs-example/README.md

   docker-compose down # stop and remove containers in defined docker-compose.yml
 ```

+> Note. docker-compose in this project, does not build from this source code.
+If you want to build and use image from this code, you have to modify docker-compose.yml

 ## Configurations

 All configurations are in [./config](https://github.com/kyhsa93/go-rest-example/tree/master/config)

 Most default configuration can use with your environment values.

-And also you can modify conrigurations.
+And also you can modify configurations.

 ## Documentation